hanggrian/bannerbar/README.md

 Download
 --------
 This library relies heavily on private resources and internal classes from [Android's support design library][design].
-It is only tested with support design library version as listed below with no intention of supporting older versions.

 ```gradle
 repositories {